cnorick/curse-of-strahd-notes/Session Prep/Session 35.md

 - Flameskull 3 is in the cloud of daggers, preferring continuing to attack instead of moving out of it
 - Shalooti is just south of the flameskull hall
 	- I put them on the wrong side
+	- She just walked into the other guard room
 - Elora is in the head of the statue with Neferon
 - Rictavio is down on the balcony
 	- 1 failed death save